GODteas/Skin-Color-Model-In-YCBCR-Color-Space/README.md

 Complier Environment<br>
 Matlab(R2011a)<br>

-Execution
+Execution<br>
-Please  Gaussian ellipsoid and image in the same folder
+Please  Gaussian ellipsoid and image in the same folder<br>

-Training
+Training<br>
-Training can only read two experiments, read other photos please change the path
+Training can only read two experiments, read other photos please change the path<br>

 skin distribution in YCbCr